GAM-team/GAM/docs/Users-Chat.md

 ```
 gam <UserTypeEntity> show chatspaces
         [types <ChatSpaceTypeList>]
+        [fields <ChatSpaceFieldNameList>]
         [formatjson]
 ```
+By default, chat spaces of all types are displayed.
+* `types <ChatSpaceTypeList>` - Display specific types of spaces.

 By default, Gam displays the information as an indented list of keys and values.
 * `formatjson` - Display the fields in JSON format.

 ```
 gam <UserTypeEntity> print chatspaces [todrive <ToDriveAttribute>*]
         [types <ChatSpaceTypeList>]
+        [fields <ChatSpaceFieldNameList>]
         [formatjson [quotechar <Character>]]
 ```
+By default, chat spaces of all types are displayed.
+* `types <ChatSpaceTypeList>` - Display specific types of spaces.

 By default, Gam displays the information as columns of fields; the following option causes the output to be in JSON format,
 * `formatjson` - Display the fields in JSON format.